Resources (2016-2022)

 • 2017

 The Council of Europe, as part of its policy to combat illicit trafficking in cultural property, adopted the Nicosia Convention on Offences relating to Cultural Property on 19 May 2017.
-This Convention will enter into force on 1 April 2022.
+This Convention has not yet entered into force.
 It is the only convention dealing with the criminalisation of illicit trafficking in cultural property.

 • 2005